 Moreover, this protocol enables service data units from different sources to be multiplexed together in one VC using ‘Multiplexer Access Points’ (MAPs).
-MAP_ID assignments allow service data units arriving at a SAP at the sending end to be transferred to a SAP with the corresponding MAP_ID at the receiving end.
+MAP_ID assignments allow service data units arriving at a Service Access Point (SAP) at the sending end to be transferred to a SAP with the corresponding MAP_ID at the receiving end.
 Each SAP can be associated with a specific protocol.
-USLP enables the transfer of CCSDS Packets, SDUs associated with protocols registered with SANA, or user defined data.
+USLP enables the transfer of CCSDS Packets, PDUs associated with protocols registered with SANA, or user defined data (MAPA_SDUs or Octet Stream data).
 Reference [8] is the SANA registry of CCSDS-recognized protocol IDs.

 Additional USLP Features